Couples Ultralight Backpacking Gear

 Small items like a headlamp, pocket knife, duct tape, Ibuprofen, and lip balm are great for each person to have, with the bonus of being able to borrow from the other person if yours is inaccessible.
 Obviously, this is the same for food….
 Carry your own food, but always know your partner has good food too—and maybe they’re willing to share ;)

 Clothing is up to the individual, but at the very least each person should be carrying a rain jacket, a synthetic or down-filled coat, and perhaps a mid-layer.
 You will run at a different temperature than your partner, and clothing should reflect that.
 Just because one partner doesn’t need a long-sleeve shirt for early mornings, it doesn’t mean the other person should leave theirs home.

 There’s a lot that goes into backpacking as a couple, or even as a pair of friends.
 Communication, planning, and agreeing on your pace are all key.
 Despite this, the benefits of hiking with a partner far outweigh the necessary extra communication.
 Sharing gear, from your shelter to your cookset all the way to a sleep system means more weight savings than a solo hiker could hope to attain on their own, and more support and efficiency on the trail and at camp.
-With this guide, you’ve hopefully added some techniques and gear tips to your repertoire and will further appreciate the camaraderie and convenience of backpacking with your partner on your next trip.
+With this guide to couples ultralight backpacking gear, you’ve hopefully added some techniques and gear tips to your repertoire and will further appreciate the camaraderie and convenience of backpacking with your partner on your next trip.